SugarAI-HQ/CopilotOne/README.md

 # Copilot One

-Supercharge your existing Web/React App with a Siri-like AI Assistant.
+Supercharge your existing Web/React App with a Siri-like Native AI Assistant.

 ## Key Features